maitrik08/bhagavat_geeta/README.md

 Images in Each Verse's Chapters: To enhance the understanding and visual appeal of the verses, the app includes relevant images or illustrations for each chapter of the Bhagvat Geeta.

-“Quality is our Motto.”
-Page 1 of 4 Shaping “skills” for “scaling” higher...!!!

 These images are displayed alongside the corresponding verses, providing a holistic learning experience.